Skim0082/PROG8180_Final/README.md

   **User List Example Source Codes**

-    - I uploaded example files of User list.
+    - I uploaded the example files of User list.
     - It contains from AngularJS to access to the mySQL 'users' table.
+    - DB chema file is located in the 'config' folder, so you can create db and table including some test data
     - It contains the source codes for CRUD functions
     - I hope these files would be helpful to start our project.
     - Before using them, several node packages are necessary to install